rangle/ngCourse2/handout/forms/async_validators.md

 # Async Validators

-Up to this point, our validation logic is living in the frontend, but what happens if we want to check for some logic that only exists in the server?
+Up to this point, our validation logic is living in the front-end, but what happens if we want to check for some logic that only exists in the server?
 For example, let's say we want to prevent two users trying to register using the same email.
 To do that, we must verify that the email entered does not exist in our database and we want to alert the user as he/she types.
 This is where the async validator comes in handy.

 Our new async validator is going to live inside the `CustomValidators` class and the return value of the static method is going to be exactly the same as the method `emailFormat`, so before writing our new validation rule let's do a simple refactoring to clean the code a bit.